 Change the Host Name in the Virtual DataPort Server¶

-If the Virtual DataPort server runs on Windows, go to the next section.
+If this Denodo server runs on your premises and on Windows, jump to the next section.

 Changing the Host Name of the Denodo Servers Graphically¶

-To graphically change the host name of the Virtual DataPort Server follow these steps:
+Follow these steps to change the host name of the Virtual DataPort server graphically:

 Open the Denodo Control Center.

 Click JVM Options.